The Best Ways of Investing in Gold

 Investing in Gold: Summing Up

-You can also decide to choose call options to get an exposure to gold.
+You can also decide to choose call options to get exposure to gold and other precious metals.
 Call options give you the right, though not an obligation to purchase gold.
 Therefore, you can only exercise a call option when there is a favorable gold price and there are good chances that it can expire worthless if you fail to exercise it.